chakradhar-s/ud036_StarterCode/README.md

   * .git
   * movie_trailer

-move to one level deeper that is where the setup.py file is in, to cross check whether the path is correct, in command line or command prompt run ls -l command which should show all above mentioned files in the directory with its type and run below commands either
+move to one level deeper that is where the setup.py file is in, to cross check whether the path is correct, in command line or command prompt run ls -l command which should show all above mentioned files with their type in the directory and run below commands either

 ```
 python -m movie_trailer